HMilbradt/harrison/src/pages/about/index.md

 ### Coffee

 Thought I'd forget to mention coffee?
-Nope, it just gets its own section.
+Nope, it just gets its own section ☕️😍.
 I absolutely live for coffee, HMU with a double shot espresso sometime, I'll be waiting at Pallet Coffee.